 How long does probate take?

 Probate takes six to nine months to complete on average.
 This is if the deceased kept a clear record of their assets.
 However, there are occasions when probate can take years to complete, when the Will is contested for instance.

 In UK law, the rights of creditors outweigh those of beneficiaries, as outstanding debts must be paid before shares of an estate are divided between beneficiaries.
 Bear in mind that tax owed by the deceased is considered a debt on the estate.
-Inheritance tax may also be payable.
-There is a threshold of £325,000, so estates under this amount do not need to pay inheritance tax.

 In situations where debts exceed the value of the estate, the estate becomes insolvent.